An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Characteristic Errors in Models}

-We quantitatively assessed the frequency of different error types in simplification outputs generated by GPT-4 and Control-T5.
-The results, presented in Table~\ref{tab:num_error_type}, indicate differences in error tendencies between the two models.
+We quantitatively analyze the frequency of different error types in simplification outputs generated by models.
+The results, shown in Figure~\ref{fig:error_type}, indicate variations in error tendencies across models.

+\paragraph{LLMs Outperform Control-T5} Consistent with the sentence-level results in Figure~\ref{fig:error_count_sents}, \textbf{Control-T5} generates more errors overall ($350$ occurrences) than the LLM group ($211$ for GPT-4, $172$ for Qwen2.5-72B, and $326$ for Llama-3.2-3B after excluding SimPA).
+Among the LLMs, \textbf{Qwen2.5-72B} produces the fewest errors, followed by GPT-4, with Llama-3.2-3B generating significantly more errors ($202$ for Qwen2.5-72B, $285$ for GPT-4, and $405$ for Llama-3.2-3B).
+Notably, Qwen2.5-72B performs best in four out of seven error categories, suggesting that while larger LLMs generally perform better, performance may not always scale directly with model size in simplification.

-\textbf{GPT-4}'s errors are predominantly from \texttt{Lack of Simplicity-Lexical} ($100$ occurrences) and \texttt{Altered Meaning-Lexical} ($75$ occurrences), showing its propensity to employ complex lexical expressions or misinterpret meanings through lexical choices. \textbf{Control-T5}, in contrast, displays a broader range of main error types, with notably higher frequencies in \texttt{Altered Meaning-Lexical} ($176$ occurrences), \texttt{Coreference} ($104$ occurrences), and \texttt{Hallucination} ($43$ occurrences).
-This suggests difficulties with preserving original lexical meanings, ensuring referential clarity, and avoiding irrelevant information for Control-T5.
-On \textbf{both models}, the occurrences of errors in lexical aspect (\texttt{Lack of Simplicity-Lexical}, \texttt{Altered Meaning-Lexical}, \texttt{Coreference}, \texttt{Repetition}) surpass the occurrences of errors in structural aspect (\texttt{Lack of Simplicity-Structural}, \texttt{Altered Meaning-Structural}) as a general tendency.
+\paragraph{Lexical Paraphrasing is the Biggest Challenge} Both \textbf{GPT-4} and \textbf{Qwen2.5-72B} show similar tendencies, with errors predominantly from \texttt{Lack of Simplicity-Lexical} ($144$ for GPT-4 and $98$ for Qwen2.5-72B) and \texttt{Altered Meaning-Lexical} ($94$ for GPT-4 and $59$ for Qwen2.5-72B).
+This reflects their propensity to employ complex lexical expressions or misinterpret meanings through lexical choices, though Qwen2.5-72B performs better in these categories. \textbf{Control-T5} shows notably high frequencies in \texttt{Altered Meaning-Lexical} ($176$ occurrences) and \texttt{Coreference} ($104$ occurrences).
+This indicates difficulties with preserving original lexical meanings and ensuring referential clarity.
+Across \textbf{all models}, errors in lexical aspect (\texttt{Lack of Simplicity-Lexical}, \texttt{Altered Meaning-Lexical}, \texttt{Coreference}, \texttt{Repetition}) surpass the occurrences of errors in structural aspect (\texttt{Lack of Simplicity-Structural}, \texttt{Altered Meaning-Structural}) as a general tendency.

-Further analysis on Newsela suggests dataset-specific challenges.
-In comparison to results on Turk and ASSET, Control-T5 generated significantly more \texttt{Coreference} errors than GPT-4.
-After a manual inspection, we found that a possible reason is the high occurrence of coreference within this dataset and Control-T5 tends to overfit during fine-tuning.
+\paragraph{Newsela Poses Coreference Resolution Challenge} Further analysis of Newsela reveals dataset-specific challenges.
+Compared to Turk and ASSET, \textbf{Control-T5} generates significantly more \texttt{Coreference} errors ($7$ for Turk, $1$ for ASSET, and $96$ for Newsela).
+After a manual inspection, we find that a possible reason is the high occurrence of coreference within this dataset, and Control-T5 tends to overfit during fine-tuning.